Close Menu

 Budget Stays near the Action

 In the area of Assi and Dashashwamedh Ghats, shared beds are offered for ₹200–500 a night.
 In Varanasi, a lot of hostels have travel desks, rooftop tea, and air-conditioned rooms.
 They offer open stoves and clean showers.
 If necessary, separate rooms cost between ₹800 and ₹1200.
-When comparing hotels in Varanasi using flight-linked services like GoIndiGo, make sure to check for the basic amenities.
+When comparing hotel prices using flight-linked services like GoIndiGo, make sure to check for the basic amenities.

 Getting Around Without Burning Cash